Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 Some of the most popular backpacks on long-distance hiking trails are the ULA Circuit (68 liters) and the ULA CDT (54 liters).

 The Circuit is the heaviest of all the packs listed here and at 68 liters is quite large.
 These packs also come with optional shoulder pockets.
 They are certainly strong as they are made with the Robic 400 fabric.
-The ULA Circuit also is made with the new, light, and strong Ultra fabric which is a bit lighter.
-At the time of writing the ULA CDT was only made with Robic fabric.

-Would you like to have your trail name or website embroidered onto your pack or have your own personalized color?
+Would you like to have your trail name or website embroidered onto your pack or have your personalized color?
 They can do that for a couple of dollars extra.

 Compare Prices: